MartKac/LikttGameEngine/README.md

 # LikttGameEngine (LTGE)
 A simple 2D game engine for Python-Tkinter

+#### Note: this engine is no longer maintained, and propably will not be.
+You are free to fork this repository in any way.

 ## Contacts
 Be sure to ask for questions, contact me on mkac003@gmail.com It may take some time before i reply, i am sorry for that,